-Yet another far-reaching transformation that could have been achieved through the interpretation of expropriation laws has to do with cases in which the public need for which the expropriation was carried out had expired or was realized, and the land is no longer needed for a public purpose.
-In the Karsik case, the Court supposedly created a revolution when it ruled that, in principle, land must be returned to its original owners when the purpose of the expropriation expires.
-The Court bases this ruling on a creative interpretation of the authority to expropriate for "public needs," whereby this ongoing authority expires when the public need for the expropriated land expires.
+Yet another far-reaching transformation that could have been achieved through the interpretation of expropriation laws has to do with cases in which the public need for which the expropriation was carried out had expired or was realized, and the land is no longer needed for that public need.
+In the Karsik case, the Court supposedly created a revolution when it ruled that, in principle, the State must return land to its original owners when the purpose of its expropriation expires.
+The Court based this ruling on a creative interpretation of the authority to expropriate for "public needs," whereby this ongoing authority expires when the public need for the expropriated land expires.
 However, this activist interpretation by the Court remains a matter of principle only.
 The Court was not prepared to rule accordingly in practice and to return expropriated land to its owners.
 Instead, it instructed the legislature to work out the details of the arrangement.
 The legislature consequently labored on a proposed legislation that overrode the Court's ruling in principle almost entirely.
 It determined that the right of restitution shall not apply to expropriations that were carried out in the past, but only to expropriations to be executed in the future, and when applicable, it will only give the original owner priority to purchase his land at market value.
 The Supreme Court did not insist at any point upon the principle that it had defined and even approved the constitutionality of the law that overrode it.
-It appears, therefore, that in the context of the constitutional revolution, the Israeli Supreme Court was extremely cautious, if not conservative, in its review of the actual execution of expropriations.
+It appears, therefore, that in the context of the constitutional revolution, the Israeli Supreme Court was extremely cautious, if not conservative, in its review of the State's authority to execute expropriations.